tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

 ## Core Domain

-- to make a domain model an asset, the critical core of that model has to be sleek and fully leveraged to create application functionality.
+- to make a domain model an asset, the critical core (the real business asset) of that model has to be sleek and fully leveraged to create application functionality.
 - Boil the model down.
 Define a core domain and provide a means of easily distinguishing it from the mass of supporting model and code.
 - **Bring the most valuable and specialized concepts into sharp relief.
 Make the core small.**
-- **Spend the effort in the core to find a deep model and develop a supple design - sufficient to fulfill the system's vision.**
+- **Spend the effort in the core to find a deep model and develop a supple design - sufficient to fulfill the system's vision.
+Justify investment in any other party by how it supports the distilled CORE**
+- **The harsh reality is that not all parts of the design are going to be equally refined.
+Priorities must be set.
+To make the domain model an asset, the model's critical core has to be sleek and fully leveraged to create application functionality.
+But scarce, highly skilled developers tend to gravitate to technical infrastructure or neatly definable domain problems that can be understood without specialized domain knowledge.**
+  - such parts of the system seem interesting to computer scientists, and are perceived to build transferable professional skills and provide better resume material.
+The specialized core, that part of the model that really differentiates the application and makes it a business asset, typically ends up being put together by less skilled developers who work with DBA(s) to create a data schema and then code feature-by-feature without drawing on any conceptual power in the model at all.
-- Within the Domain, the Core Domain is the actual purpose of the application, is the reason of its existence, its why we started building it in the first place.
+- Within the Domain, the Core Domain (the real business asset) is the actual purpose of the application, is the reason of its existence, its why we started building it in the first place.
+- In shipping application, the CORE could be the model of how cargoes are consolidated for shipping, how liability is transferred when containers change hands, or how a particular container is routed on various transports to reach its destination.
 - The distillation and definition of the core domain is crucial and it should drive human resources hiring and allocation, as well as the biggest design effort to create a supple and maintainable design:
   - Hire developers that fit best with the Core Domain;
   - Assign the best developers to the Core Domain;